Shisyr/MNIST-Training/README.md

 # MNIST-Training
-MNIST Simple Neural Network Training
+MNIST Simple Neural Network Training.

 To run a program add -lm flag for math library.
 For example: